In-Kind Donations

 Will Your Donation Be Tax-Exempt?

-After you donate, you will receive an email confirming your tax deduction from us that can be saved to deduct your gift on your taxes if needed.
+After you donate, you will receive an email confirming your tax deductible contribution that should be saved for your taxes purposes, if needed.
+All in-kind donations are tax deductible to the extent of their “fair market value”.

-We are registered as a 501 (c)(3) non-profit organization under the name Primates Peru in the state of California and Ohio.
+We are registered as a 501 (c)(3) non-profit organization under the name Primates Peru DBA Field Projects International in the state of California.
+Our work is accountable and transparent for all to see.